Moorea Travel Guide

 Where To Stay In Moorea?

-Resorts: the Hilton Moorea is the best resort on the island.
+The Hilton Moorea is the best resort on the island.
 It’s currently the only five-star resort in Moorea.
 It’s located at the foot of Mount Rotui and offers splendid views and good snorkeling.
-Next up is the Sofitel Moorea which will soon upgrade to a five-star category.
+Next up is the Sofitel Moorea, which will soon upgrade to a five-star category.
 It’s located on the east coast on sandy Temae Beach.
 After the closure of the InterContinental Moorea in 2020, the Manava Beach Resort is the remaining option.
 It’s conveniently located just outside Maharepa, the largest village in Moorea.
 At some point, the grounds of the former InterContinental will house a new resort.

 Facts & Brief History

 Moorea (properly spelled and pronounced Mo’orea) is a high island in the Society Islands archipelago.
-It was first settled by Polynesians about 1,000 years ago, arriving by boat (obviously) either from other islands already colonized in the South Pacific (originally departing probably from Southeast Asia).
+It was first settled by Polynesians about 1,000 years ago, arriving by boat (obviously) either from other islands already colonized in the South Pacific (likely originally departing from Southeast Asia).
 For many centuries, locals lived simply and traditionally – with local religion and myths ruling life.
 Perhaps this explains the meaning of the island’s name – ‘yellow lizard’, likely stemming from local legend.

 Samuel Wallis was the first European to make contact with the local Polynesians in 1767, followed by James Cook in 1769 and the Christian missionaries later on.
-With the arrival of the Europeans, traditional life gradually faded away along with much of the native population who were not immune to the diseases brought over by the foreign visitors.
+With the arrival of the Europeans, traditional life gradually faded away along with much of the native population, who were not immune to the diseases brought over by the foreign visitors.

 These days, Moorea manages to retain some of its laid-back charms while still feeling connected to the world.
 Perhaps this is the reason why so many French ex-pats and retirees call this place home, seeking the peaceful life that Moorea so beautifully offers.
 There are a little over 16,000 residents in Moorea, almost exclusively living around the very slim coastline.
 Unfortunately, such development is blocking parts of the gorgeous coastline, inaccessible to the public due to private homes forming long chains of private paradises (though the beach is public).

 While in the past copra was a major source of local income, pineapple is the prime crop these days.
-In fact, Moorea is the ‘pineapple capital of French Polynesia’, so I hope you like this delicious fruit because there’s plenty of it.
+In fact, Moorea is the ‘pineapple capital of French Polynesia,’ so I hope you like this delicious fruit because there’s plenty of it.
 Tourism is also a major source of income, drawing honeymooners, families, and independent travelers who take advantage of the proximity to Tahiti – only 30 minutes away by ferry.
 The island’s tourism industry was badly hit by the 2008 global economic crisis, with a few resorts shutting down – most notably the massive Club Med at Hauru Point.